wasakredit/opencart-extension/readme.md

 4. Log in as an administrator and navigate to Extensions -> Extensions -> Payments
 5. Click on the install button for the Wasa Kredit extension
 6. Click on the edit button for the Wasa Kredit extension
-7. Enter your Client ID and Secret key
+7. Enter your Client ID and Secret Key
 8. Select default order status for new orders
-9. Save!
+9. Save

 ## Extension for OpenCart 2.0 and 2.3
 Our extensions for OpenCart 2.0 and 2.3 has been moved to separate branches and has been marked as legacy.